 - (a) provide to the parent or guardian responsible for each of its students, prior to accepting any money for a student, an accurate statement in writing of its status under 16 V.S.A. §166(b).
-Failure to comply with this provision may create a permissible inference of false advertising in violation of 13 V.S.A. §2005; - (b) maintain a register of the daily attendance of each of its enrolled students; - (c) provide to the Secretary on October 1 of each year, the names, genders, dates of birth, and addresses of its enrolled students.
+Failure to comply with this provision may create a permissible inference of false advertising in violation of 13 V.S.A. §2005; - (b) maintain a register of the daily attendance of each of its enrolled students; - (c) provide to the Secretary on October 1 of each year the names, genders, dates of birth, and addresses of its enrolled students.
 Within seven days of the termination of a student's enrollment, the approved school shall notify the Secretary of the name and address of the student.
-The Secretary shall notify the appropriate school officials as provided in 16 V.S.A. §1126; - (d) maintain an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades; - (e) comply with legal requirements of 16 VSA §568 concerning nondiscriminatory school branding; - (f) measure attainment of standards for student performance for publicly funded students, as required under 16 V.S.A.
-164(9), and provide data related to the assessments to the Secretary as required by 16 V.S.A. §166(g); schools are encouraged to also provide the data to local education agencies; - (g) provide information to sending school districts related to reporting on weighting categories, as requested, pursuant to 16 V.S.A. \$4010(c);
+The Secretary shall notify the appropriate school officials as provided in 16 V.S.A. §1126; - (d) maintain an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades; - (e) comply with legal requirements concerning nondiscriminatory school branding;

-- (h) comply with 16 V.S.A. §12 requiring select school officials to subscribe to an oath or affirmation to support the U.S. Constitution, Vermont Constitution, and all state and federal laws; - (i) conduct exercises in commemoration of the birth, life, and services of Abraham Lincoln, pursuant to 16 V.S.A. §907;
+- (f) measure attainment of standards for student performance for publicly funded students, as required under 16 V.S.A.
+164(9), and provide data related to the assessments to the Secretary as required by 16 V.S.A. §166(g); - (g) provide information to sending school districts related to reporting on weighting categories, as requested, pursuant to 16 V.S.A. §4010(c); - (h) comply with 16 V.S.A. §12 requiring select school officials to subscribe to an oath or affirmation to support the U.S. Constitution, Vermont Constitution, and all state and federal laws; - (i) conduct exercises in commemoration of the birth, life, and services of Abraham Lincoln, pursuant to 16 V.S.A. §907; - (j) policies related to record maintenance and retention that, at minimum, provide for the timely and confidential disposition of student records in the event of the school's closure; and - (k) comply with other applicable state and federal requirements pertaining to approved schools.